Involuntary commitment by country: Singapore

 The Mental Health (Care and Treatment) Act was passed in 2008 to regulate the involuntary detention of a person in a psychiatric institution for the treatment of a mental disorder, or in the interest of the health and safety of the person or the persons around him.

+South Africa

+In South Africa, the Mental Health Care Act of 2002 allows for involuntary admission when a person with a mental illness, whose clinical presentation justifies admission, is deemed "likely to inflict serious harm to themselves or others."
+Additionally, involuntary admission may be necessary to protect the individual's "financial interests or reputation" if they refuse admission.
+The act sets out criteria and procedures to protect the individual's rights, such as the right to legal representation and the right to be heard at hearings, and well-being of the individual during the process of involuntary admission and treatment.
+The process involves an application for admission submitted to a mental health review board or a magistrate's court.

 Switzerland

 Switzerland has a high proportion of involuntary commitments (German: Zwangzulassung, French: placement forcé) compared to other European countries.
 Almost 25% of psychiatric patients were admitted involuntarily according to a 2009 study.

 The conditions and procedure of involuntary commitments are regulated by Articles 426 to 439 of the Swiss Civil Code.